Vitamin D and Skin

 Topical Vitamin D for Psoriasis

 If you suffer from psoriasis then you have something in common in Kim Kardashian.
 This chronic skin condition causes skin cells to grow quickly, resulting in inflamed red or white patches of skin.
 Getting relief from the itchiness might be as easy as lathering on a vitamin D cream or ointment, as it has been shown to help slow down the growth of skin cells.
-When a researcher from the Baylor University Medical Center reviewed the science to date, he concluded that topical application of vitamin D is an effective way to improve symptoms of psoriasis.
-However our resident dermatologist Dr. Lisa Kellett says that while topical vitamin D derivatives have shown to be beneficial, it isn’t a one size-fits-all approach because “there are many forms of psoriasis.”
-Dr. Kellett encourages people with psoriasis to get a proper health examination with a board-certified dermatologist who can create a customized treatment and management plan, which may or may not include topical vitamin D.
+When a researcher from the reviewed the science to date, he concluded that topical application of vitamin D is an effective way to improve symptoms of psoriasis.
+However our resident dermatologist Dr. Lisa Kellett says that while topical vitamin D derivatives have shown to be beneficial, it isn’t a one size-fits-all approach because there are many forms of psoriasis, says Dr. Kellett who encourages people with psoriasis to get a proper health examination with a board-certified dermatologist who can create a customized treatment and management plan, which may or may not include topical vitamin D.

 Getting Enough D